Johannesburg

 Where to eat and drink

 While art is front and centre at Keyes Art Night, you certainly won't be leaving hungry given all that Keyes has to offer on the dining front.
 Enjoy beautifully crafted sushi at the Japanese-fusion restaurant Kanpai or giant tiger prawns on the hibachi grill at The Prawnery.
 Book via Dineplan.
 Freshly Ground has an expanded menu and now serves drinks.
 For a tried and true favourite, add tasty Asian street food to the line-up at Momo Kuro on the top floor of the Trumpet building, or try the ramen at Momo's street-level store.
 Burger and fries?
 Keep it easy at BGR.
-Unwind with sunset drinks at Marble (also in the swanky Trumpet building) and if soft serve is your thing, head down the parking lot stairs to The Pantry.
-At just 18 bucks a pop, you'll be glad we told you.
+Unwind with sunset drinks at Marble (also in the swanky Trumpet building), and if soft serve is your thing, head down the parking lot stairs to Pantry.
+At just eighteen bucks a pop, you'll be glad we told you.

 Easy beats at MIX Cocktail Bar